kubernetes-sigs/gcp-compute-persistent-disk-csi-driver/README.md

 # Google Compute Engine Persistent Disk CSI Driver

-WARNING: This driver is beta and should not be used in performance critical applications
+WARNING: Manual deployment of this driver to your GKE cluster is not recommended.
+Instead users should use GKE to automatically deploy and manage the GCE PD CSI Driver (see [GKE Docs](https://cloud.google.com/kubernetes-engine/docs/how-to/persistent-volumes/gce-pd-csi-driver)).

-DISCLAIMER: This is not an officially supported Google product
+DISCLAIMER: Manual deployment of the driver to your cluster is not officially supported by Google.

 The Google Compute Engine Persistent Disk CSI Driver is a [CSI](https://github.com/container-storage-interface/spec/blob/master/spec.md)